-Wait, what is IBS again
+Wait, what is IBS again?

 If you're unfamiliar (lucky, lucky you!), IBS is a chronic disorder affecting the large intestine.
 Typical symptoms include cramping, bloating, gas, and abdominal pain.
 Some people with IBS experience constipation, while others experience diarrhea, and others experience a vacillation between both.
 While it affects a significant portion of the population, there is a spectrum of severity when it comes to IBS; some people experience mild, occasional symptoms, and others deal with more severe cases.
+And unfortunately for those who have it, certain food choices can trigger these symptoms; coffee and IBS, for example, are often a match made in hell.

 There is no cure for IBS, but the condition is manageable.
 Your doctor might prescribe medication to help you treat symptoms, but dietary interventions are the most common treatment.
 Often, sufferers will eliminate potential triggers such as dairy, alcohol, caffeine, and fried foods.